trentleslie/OmicsOracle/README.md

 # OmicsOracle

-OmicsOracle is a Python package that integrates the Gemini API, SPOKE knowledge graph (using ArangoDB), and a Gradio interface to create a user-friendly system for querying and analyzing biomedical data.
+OmicsOracle is a Python package that integrates the Gemini API, OpenAI's GPT-4o model, SPOKE knowledge graph (using ArangoDB), and a Gradio interface to create a user-friendly system for querying and analyzing biomedical data.

 ## Installation